AR-15 Barrel Length 2026: 10.5" to 20" Velocity & Dwell Time Compared header image

 Ballistic Advantage Hanson Performance Series

-The Hanson taper shifts weight rearward and ships with a matched gas block you can pin, which keeps this barrel rigid under bipod load without the front-heaviness of government profiles.
+The Hanson taper shifts weight rearward and ships with a matched gas block you can pin, keeping the barrel rigid under bipod load.

 • Pinned block option simplifies compliance pin-and-weld jobs